 (For Ages 12+)

 Instagram is one of the most popular social media platforms available with over one billion users worldwide.
-This iOS and Android app allows users to upload images and videos to their personal feed, create interactive ‘stories,’ exchange private messages, or search, explore, and follow other accounts.
+These iOS and Android apps allow users to upload images and videos to their personal feeds, create interactive ‘stories,’ exchange private messages, or search, explore, and follow other accounts.
 Users have the option to make their profile public or private.

 Instagram Tips for Parents

 Restrict Direct Messages – If your child receives messages from someone they do not know, encourage them to decline the message and block the user.
 This prevents the user from being able to contact your child in the future.